Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-We will prove the strong version of this conjecture in two cases: if the Brauer class $\beta$ on $T$ is trivial then we prove that $\cat{A}_X \simeq \Db(T)$ and $X$ is rational; if $X$ contains a line over $\PP^1$ then it is rational and we establish an equivalence $\cat{A}_X \simeq \Db(T)$.
+We say that a morphism $X \to Y$ \linedef{contains a line} over $Y$ if $X$ contains a surface generically ruled over $Y$ via the restriction of the morphism.
+We will prove the strong version of Conjecture \ref{kuzne-type-conj} in two cases:\ if the Brauer class $\beta$ on $T$ is trivial then we prove that $\cat{A}_X \simeq \Db(T)$ and $X$ is rational; if $X$ contains a line over $\PP^1$ then $X$ is rational and we establish an equivalence $\cat{A}_X \simeq \Db(T)$.

-Even though, as remarked in Lemma~\ref{lemma:lineistrivial}, this second case is contained in the first one, it still deserves its own treatment.
+Even though, as Lemma~\ref{lemma:lineistrivial} shows, this second case is contained in the first one, it still deserves its own treatment.
 Indeed, relative quadric intersections containing lines were already considered in the literature (see \cite{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}), where the associated rational parameterizations can be explicitly described.
 Also, in this case, we provide an independent moduli space-theoretic interpretation of the equivalence $\cat{A}_X \simeq \Db(T)$ that generalizes to other contexts.

-\begin{proposition} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over a scheme.
-Then the fourfolds $X$ and $Q'$ are $k$-birationally equivalent.
-If furthermore, $\beta \in \Br(T)$ is trivial, then $X$ is $k$-rational and there is an equivalence $\cat{A}_X \simeq \Db(T)$. \end{proposition} \begin{proof} For the first claim, by \cite[Thm.~3.2]{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}, $X$ and $Q'$ are $k(\PP^1)$-birational, hence $k$-birational.
+\begin{proposition} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over an integral scheme $Y$ smooth over $k$.
+Then $X$ and $Q'$ are $k$-birationally equivalent.
+If furthermore, $\beta \in \Br(T)$ is trivial, and $Y$ is $k$-rational, then $X$ is $k$-rational and there is an equivalence $\cat{A}_X \simeq \Db(T)$. \end{proposition} \begin{proof} For the first claim, by \cite[Thm.~3.2]{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}, $X$ and $Q'$ are $k(Y)$-birational, hence $k$-birational by Lemma~\ref{lem:rationality}.
 For the second claim, we have that $\beta$ is trivial in $\Br(T)$ if and only if $Q'$ has a rational section over $S$, by Theorem~\ref{thm:well-known}.
-But in this case, $Q'$ is thus $k(S)$-rational, hence $k$-rational.
+In this case, since $Y$ is $k$-rational (hence $S$ is also $k$-rational), $Q'$ is thus $k(S)$-rational, hence $k$-rational.
 But by the first claim $Q'$ is $k$-birational to $X$.
 The last assertion is a straightforward consequence of Corollary \ref{coro:equiva-in-4fold-case}. \end{proof}